tim-kos/waveformjson/README.md

 Usage in code
 =============

-The CLI is really just a thin wrapper around the Waveform class, which you can also use in your programs for reasons I haven't thought of.
+The CLI is really just a thin wrapper around the Waveformjson class, which you can also use in your programs for reasons I haven't thought of.
 The Waveform class takes pretty much the same options as the CLI when generating waveforms.

 Requirements
 ============